kanaria69/Mainecoco/README.md

-## Did you hear that David lost his ID in prague?
-Now we just have to call him Dav.
+## Where do you take someone who has been injured in a Peek-a-boo accident?
+To the I.C.U.